ashutoshmjain/gita/src/continuum.md

 Scientists use these waves to measure all sorts of things from the far flung places to the origin of our universe.
 For example , our Universe is 13.8 billion years old.
 Obviously there was no recorded history at that time.
 Then how can we be so sure of the phenomenon?
 That is where electromagnetic waves come into play - We know that we can still observe the light created say around 380,000 years after the big bang.
 The photons from that event are still accessible to our instruments.
 This back ground light is distinctly available in the shape of microwave radiations commonly called "cosmic microwave radiations -CMB" .
 We can figure out with high confidence that the pattern of CMB is around 380,000 years after the big bang.

 The first question is how come these photons still around?
 From theory of Relativity, we know that everything moves at ~300K km per sec in our space-time.
-If something moves spatially at the speed of light ~300K Km per sec, then it doesn't move at all in time.
+And that includes you , me and the computer you are reading  this text on.
+If something moves spatially at the speed of light ~300K Km per sec, then it doesn't move at all in time and -vice versa.
+In other words ~300K Km per sec in not a special thing for "light".
+The only thing that is special about light is it puts all its eggs into the spatial basket whereas we the "chair-seekers" move mostly in time :-)

+>> Health Tip - If you wanna stay young , kick the chair and start running around.
+Faster you move in space, younger you are going to be :-) You may not save much in terms of your motion in time but running around anyways keeps the muscles strong !

 Thus photons never move in time.
 They are ever young.
 Or in other words - nothing ever dies in the realm of information.

 ![](./circleOfC.jpg)